 Discount Rate: Investors convert at a discounted price compared to new investors.
 A 20% discount means SAFE investors pay 80% of the price paid by Series A investors.

-The "Better Of" Rule: If both cap and discount exist, investors use whichever provides lower conversion price.
-In most cases, the cap controls conversion economics.
+The “Better Of” Rule: If both cap and discount exist, investors use whichever provides the lower conversion price — in most cases the cap controls conversion economics.

 Trigger Events